Sceptre/sceptre-file-resolver/README.md

 Unlike the [file_contents resolver](https://sceptre.cloudreach.com/latest/docs/resolvers.html#file-contents)
 which can only pass strings to parameters this resolver can also pass file content in as json and yaml object.
+This resolver can also resolve remote file contents from the web.

 ## Syntax